High-risk groups for COVID-19

 - people with underlying health conditions, such as hypertension, diabetes, cardiovascular disease, chronic respiratory disease and weakened immune systems.

-It has been estimated that up to 30% of the population of the EU/EEA and the UK is either over 60 years old or has one of the underlying conditions associated with COVID-19 risk.
+It has been estimated that up to 30% of the population of the EU/EEA is either over 60 years old or has one of the underlying conditions associated with COVID-19 risk.

 Although most people with an elevated risk of severe COVID-19 disease live independently or with family, some reside in long-term care facilities, where infection tends to spread easily.